AdobeDocs/workfront.en/help/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-peview-1-and-2.md

 ## R1 Preview 1 and 2 Release Webinar Recording

-This Webinar was presented by the `Workfront` Release Readiness team on January&nbsp;19, 2017.&nbsp;This webinar was&nbsp;focused on the release changes in 2017 and covered new functionality that is available to test in Preview.
+This Webinar was&nbsp;presented by the Workfront Release Readiness team on January&nbsp;19, 2017.&nbsp;This webinar was&nbsp;focused on the release changes in 2017 and covered new functionality that is available to test in Preview.

 The webinar recording is available below.